 PoS has its own disadvantages.
 Firstly, by its nature, it promotes the saving rather than spending of cryptocurrency.
 Secondly, its protection mechanism against malicious intent remains insufficient.

 DPoS is based on the election principle.
 Using participant voting, a blockchain community elects Witnesses, the individuals who run the computer network.
 The top 100 Witnesses get paid for their work, while the top 20 earn a salary.
-There are also backup Witnesses who can take over if a regular Witness fails to do a quality job.
+There are also backup Witnesses who can take over if a regular Witness fails to do quality work.

 Not all votes have the same weight.
 A vote’s weight is determined by the number of tokens held by the voter.